l0b5ter/Event_Bot/README.md

 Prefix: here is the prefix for the bot, as default this is set to '~Event'.

 Web: This is probably on of the things thats easy to forget.
 This sud only be 'true' or 'false' nothing else!
 It just want to know if the bot is gonna use a web server or not.
 Head down to Webserver() if you want to read more.
+Set to false if not using web server.

 MonthInt: if you set Web to false this point doesnt matter, just leave it as default.